numandev1/react-native-image-compressor/README.md

+# 🚧 🚧 🚧
+## react-native-image-compressor is deprecated.

+react-native-image-compressor is now deprecated in favor of [react-native-compressor](https://github.com/numandev1/react-native-compressor).

 # react-native-image-compressor

 A simple image resizing and compression package, taking care of the resizing process on the native side.
 Supports iOS and Android out of the box.